qiming2/OpenGLEX/README.md

 - Then we need to actually create the shaders in our opengl, and link them together and bind them to shader program.
 ```
 unsigned int program = glCreateProgram();

 // CompileShader is a method for use create a shader and compile them gpu
 unsigned int vs = CompileShader(GL_VERTEX_SHADER, vertexShader);
 unsigned int fs = CompileShader(GL_FRAGMENT_SHADER, fragmentShader);

-//
-// Compile shader function
+// Overview of CompileShader(ShaderType, source) func:
 // type EX: GL_VERTEX_SHADER
 unsigned int id = glCreateShader(type);
 const char* src = source.c_str();

 // id: the shader whose source code would be replaced
 // size: how many number of strings in the array of strings
 // the pointer to the array of strings
-// pointer to an array of integers specifying the length of each string
+// string array: pointer to an array of integers specifying the length of each string
-//      nullptr means that each string is terminated with null
+// array of length of each string: nullptr means that each string is terminated with null
 glShaderSource(id, 1, &src, nullptr);
 glCompileShader(id);

 // Compile shader end
 // Attach shader objects to the program
 // Then we link them together